strudelbots/strudel-public/code/README_template.md

 ### Create Strudel-Test Action in your Github Repository (optional)
-This step is optional and can be used to run strudel test that verifies your set-up is correct.
+This step is optional and can be used to run a Strudel test to verify that your setup is correct.
 1. Open your repository in GitHub/IDE.
 2. Create a new file in the `.github/workflows` directory with the name `strudel-test.yml`.
 2. Copy the following code into the file: